Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams

 - The Champions stage is effectively the playoffs, and the top eight teams contest in a single-elimination knockout bracket to determine the winner.

-- The BLAST Premier, which is broken up into the Spring Groups and Spring Finals, followed by the Fall Groups and Fall Finals, and finally the Blast World Finals at the end of the year
+- The BLAST Premier, which is broken up into the Spring Groups and Spring Finals, followed by the Fall Groups and Fall Finals, and finally, the BLAST World Finals at the end of the year

 - The ESL Pro League, which is generally split into two seasons a year